demisto/demisto-sdk/demisto_sdk/commands/download/README.md

 * **--it, --item-type**

-    Type of the content item to download.
-Required and used only when downloading system items.
+    Type of the content item to download, use only when downloading system items.

 * **--auto-replace-uuids/--no-auto-replace-uuids**
   If False, avoid UUID replacements when downloading using the download command.
 The default value is True.
 * **--init** Initialize the output directory with a pack structure.
 * **--keep-empty-folders** Keep empty folders when a pack structure is initialized.

-### Assumptions
-For consistency, we assume that for each integration or script the folder containing it will have the same name as the integration/script name with no separators.
-For example the integration `Test Integration_Full-Name`, will be under `~/.../Packs/TestPack/Integrations/TestIntegrationFullName/`.

-Integrations, Scripts and Playbooks directories that does not contain a yml file, will be overwritten automatically.
-All other folders that do not contain a json file, will be overwritten automatically.
-For clarity, the given pack should be consistent with Content hierarchy structure with no rouge files present.

-The SDK assumes the following playbooks as type TestPlaybook:
-- Playbooks whose name starts with either `Test`, `Test_`, `test_`, `Test-`, or `test-`
-- Playbooks whose name ends with either `Test`,`_test` or `-test`.

 ### Supported File Types